marshareb/marshareb.github.io/_posts/2020-6-5-Entropy-and-Goldstine.md

 categories: ["Weekly Update"]
 ---

-In this post, we discuss topological entropy and weak topologies.
+In this post, we discuss topological entropy (Katok & Hasselblatt section 3.1) and weak topologies (Rudin chapter 3).

 # Personal Life